-The University of Tennessee, Knoxville, is preparing for its 2015 reaffirmation by developing the Quality Enhancement Plan (QEP).
-Our QEP will be Experience Learning, an exciting campus-wide initiative to enhance and expand experiential learning opportunities for students.
+The University of Tennessee, Knoxville, prepared a Quality Enhancement Plan (QEP) as part of its 2015 reaffirmation of accreditation by SACSCOC.
+Our QEP is Experience Learning, an exciting campus-wide initiative to enhance and expand experiential learning opportunities for students.
 View the plan here.

 What is a Quality Enhancement Plan (QEP)?